Fast general two- and three-body interatomic potential: results

-Despite good agreement between GTTP and DFT results, both these methods operated with the structures, which were previously generated by USPEX and relaxed by EAM potentials.
-Therefore, we performed the same evolutionary search, but used our GTTP for structure relaxation.
+Despite the good agreement between GTTP and DFT results, both these methods operated with the structures which were previously generated by USPEX and relaxed by EAM potentials.
+Therefore, we performed the same evolutionary search but used our GTTP for structure relaxation.
 Fig. \ref{fig:uspex} demonstrates the results of the search.
 Obtained GBs and their energies are marked by blue circles, while orange diamonds correspond to the most stable GBs predicted within EAM potentials \cite{Frolov2018Nanoscale}.
 The energy is plotted as a function of atomic density [n].

 Thus, all the structures from Table \ref{tab:potentials} were found by evolutionary search with GTTP.
-Comparison of the energy values show that GTTP practically removes ambiguity in the ground state representation, which plagued EAM potentials and provides 3-5 time better accuracy.
-It is worth noting, that the metastable GB14 structure (Figure \ref{fig:gb_529}) with [n]=0, which was previously discovered in work \cite{setyawan2014}, was found by evolutionary search, while both EAM potentials treated it as unstable one.
+Comparison of the energy values shows that GTTP practically removes ambiguity in the ground state representation, which plagued EAM potentials, and provides 3-5 times better accuracy.
+It is worth noting that the metastable GB14 structure (Figure \ref{fig:gb_529}) with [n]=0, which was previously discovered in work \cite{setyawan2014}, was found by evolutionary search, while both EAM potentials treated it as an unstable one.